dtrosien/rs-query/README.md

 - [ ] implement aggregate Expressions
 - [ ] use asserts for int tests
-- [ ] write tests for physical plans
-- [ ] write test data (RecordBatches etc) generator or use a crate like fake or quickcheck for that
-- [ ] short functions for logical expr of Or + And
 - [ ] impl Optimizer
 - [ ] impl sql parser
+- [ ] write fuzz tests for physical plans
+- [ ] write test data (RecordBatches etc) generator or use a crate like fake or quickcheck for that